Empedocles: Cosmogony

 Empedocles established four ultimate elements which make all the structures in the world—fire, air, water, earth.
 Empedocles called these four elements "roots", which he also identified with the mythical names of Zeus, Hera, Nestis, and Aidoneus (e.g., "Now hear the fourfold roots of everything: enlivening Hera, Hades, shining Zeus.
 And Nestis, moistening mortal springs with tears").
 Empedocles never used the term "element" (στοιχεῖον, stoicheion), which seems to have been first used by Plato.
 According to the different proportions in which these four indestructible and unchangeable elements are combined with each other the difference of the structure is produced.
 It is in the aggregation and segregation of elements thus arising, that Empedocles, like the atomists, found the real process which corresponds to what is popularly termed growth, increase or decrease.
-Nothing new comes or can come into being; the only change that can occur is a change in the juxtaposition of element with element.
+One interpreter describes his philosophy as asserting that "Nothing new comes or can come into being; the only change that can occur is a change in the juxtaposition of element with element."
 This theory of the four elements became the standard dogma for the next two thousand years.

 The four elements, however, are simple, eternal, and unalterable, and as change is the consequence of their mixture and separation, it was also necessary to suppose the existence of moving powers that bring about mixture and separation.
 The four elements are both eternally brought into union and parted from one another by two divine powers, Love and Strife (Philotes and Neikos).
 Love (φιλότης) is responsible for the attraction of different forms of what we now call matter, and Strife (νεῖκος) is the cause of their separation.
 If the four elements make up the universe, then Love and Strife explain their variation and harmony.
 Love and Strife are attractive and repulsive forces, respectively, which are plainly observable in human behavior, but also pervade the universe.
 The two forces wax and wane in their dominance, but neither force ever wholly escapes the imposition of the other.